^

 Rofecoxib

-To determine the COX-selectivity of NSAIDs, various experimental models are used.
-It should be noted that direct comparison of the results of selectivity studies of NSAIDs obtained in different laboratories is impossible, since 1C 50 and the COG-2 / COG-1 ratio vary greatly even when using the same technique.
-Such variability may depend on the type of cells used as a model, the type of enzyme preparation, the incubation time with NSAIDs, the method of inducing COX-2, the protein content in the nutrient medium, etc. For example, nabumetone exhibits COX-2-selective properties in the model , using a mouse enzyme in microsomal membranes, but its COX-2 selectivity is not sufficient to demonstrate it on human enzyme models in cell or microsomal membranes or human blood cells ex vivo (Patrignani P. Etal., 1994).
+Various experimental models are used to determine the COX selectivity of NSAIDs.
+It should be noted that direct comparison of the results of NSAID selectivity studies obtained in different laboratories is impossible, since the IC 50 values and the COX-2/COX-1 ratio vary greatly even when using the same technique.
+Such variability may depend on the type of cells used as a model, the type of enzyme preparation, the time of incubation with NSAIDs, the method of COX-2 induction, the protein content in the nutrient medium, etc. For example, nabumetone exhibits COX-2-selective properties in a model using the mouse enzyme in microsomal membranes, but its COX-2 selectivity is insufficient to demonstrate it in models of the human enzyme in cellular or microsomal membranes or in human blood cells ex vivo (Patrignani P. et al., 1994).

-Thus, to more correctly assess the selectivity of NSAIDs, it is necessary that the results are confirmed on several models.
-The most revealing were studies using human blood cells.
-Although the absolute value may vary, the order of the COX-2 / COX-1 ratio is generally the same when the compounds are examined in several ways.
+Thus, to more accurately assess the selectivity of NSAIDs, it is necessary that the results be confirmed in several models.
+Studies using human blood cells have proven to be the most indicative.
+Although the absolute value may vary, the order of the COX-2/COX-1 ratio is generally the same when compounds are tested by several methods.

-Non-selective COX inhibitors have not lost their relevance due to their high anti-inflammatory activity, pronounced analgesic effect, but their use is associated with a greater probability of developing side effects.
+Non-selective COX inhibitors have not lost their relevance due to their high anti-inflammatory activity and pronounced analgesic effect, but their use is associated with a higher probability of developing side effects.

-There are several tens of NSAIDs, similar in chemical, pharmacological properties and mechanism of action.
+There are several dozen NSAIDs that are similar in chemical and pharmacological properties and mechanism of action.

-To date, there is no clear evidence of the superiority of one NSAID over another in effectiveness.
-Even if, according to the multicenter study, the advantages of the drug in this group are revealed, this is often not confirmed in routine clinical practice.
-However, it is realistic to assess and compare the tolerability of NSAIDs.
-Safety is the main feature by which the drugs of this group differ.
+To date, there is no clear evidence of the superiority of one NSAID over another in terms of effectiveness.
+Even if a multicenter study reveals the advantages of a drug in this group, this is often not confirmed in routine clinical practice.
+However, it is possible to evaluate and compare the tolerability of NSAIDs.
+Safety is the main feature by which drugs in this group are distinguished.

-In a multicenter study, The LINK Study, it was demonstrated that prolonged use of indomethacin results in a 2-fold increase in joint cartilage loss compared with placebo.
-Hepatotoxicity is more often observed with diclofenac treatment.
-Aseptic meningitis is a rare but severe side reaction to taking ibuprofen and sulindac.
-Cystitis is a complication that is observed with tiaprofenic acid; Alveolitis can be induced by naproxen, indomethacin causes drowsiness.
-Changes in the blood formula, as well as various skin rashes can occasionally occur when all NSAIDs are taken.
-According to N. Bateman (1994), among unselective NSAIDs, ibuprofen and diclofenac are most safe, and the most toxic are piroxicam and azaprope.
-However, D. Henry and co-authors (1996) determined that the tolerability of ibuprofen in high doses did not differ from that of naproxen and indomethacin.
-At the same time, the efficacy and safety of derivatives of propionic acid served as the basis for the production of OTC forms of these drugs (ibuprofen, ketoprofen and naproxen), which are widely used to relieve pain of various etiologies.
+The multicenter study The LINK Study demonstrated that with long-term use of indomethacin, articular cartilage loss increases 2-fold compared to placebo.
+Hepatotoxicity is more often observed with diclofenac.
+Aseptic meningitis is a rare but severe adverse reaction to ibuprofen and sulindac.
+Cystitis is a complication observed during treatment with tiaprofenic acid; alveolitis can be induced by naproxen, indomethacin causes drowsiness.
+Changes in blood count, as well as various skin rashes, can occasionally occur with the use of all NSAIDs.
+According to N. Bateman (1994), among non-selective NSAIDs, ibuprofen and diclofenac are the safest, and piroxicam and azapropazone are the most toxic.
+However, D. Henry et al. (1996) determined that the tolerability of ibuprofen in high doses did not differ from that of naproxen and indomethacin.
+At the same time, the effectiveness and safety of propionic acid derivatives served as the basis for the release of over-the-counter dosage forms of these drugs (ibuprofen, ketoprofen and naproxen), which are widely used to relieve pain of various etiologies.

 Classification of NSAIDs by chemical structure